-- Use children who are making the right choice as a model 'Fred I love the way you are sitting', 'Lisa thank you for showing me that you are ready', 'We're just waiting for two people.'
+- Use children who are making the right choice as a model 'Fred I love the way you are sitting', 'Lisa thank you for showing me that you are ready', - Adults remind the class that the teacher is still waiting, without singling out individuals 'We're just waiting for two people.'
 'I can see two people are not looking at me.' - Non-verbal warning directed at individual - Verbal reminder aimed at individual - Name written on green post it (no dialogue).
 As soon as possible T has dialogue with pupil to resolve/explain situation.
-Use 'Reflection Questions' to steer conversation. - If needed offer time in 'Calm Corner' (Forest), reset time in library (Meadow), reset time on the stage (Hillside). - If behaviour is unsafe then additional adults should be called for.
-If this happens then parents will be informed.
+Use 'Reflection Questions' to steer conversation (adults wear these on their lanyards). - If needed offer time in 'Calm Corner' (Forest), reset time in library (Meadow), reset time in the hall or on the sofa (Hillside). - If behaviour is unsafe then additional adults should be called for.
+If this happens then parents will be informed. - If the behaviour is serious (physical, disrespectful to an adult, classed as bullying) then the pupil will be sent to the HT and asked to complete a 'Behaviour Reflection' sheet.